 That clip is from Bing Crosby’s aforementioned 1977 Christmas special.
 The conceit of the special is that Crosby is invited by a long-lost relative to spend Christmas in England.
 His relative’s neighbour happens to be David Bowie, who enjoys popping in to play the piano.
 They make small talk about music and then sing their duet, “Peace on Earth/Little Drummer Boy.”

-On the 40th anniversary of Crosby and Bowie’s baffling but fascinating collaboration, CBC Music offers up these 10 things you need to know about the making of “Peace on Earth/Little Drummer Boy,” the shocking death that made its release surprisingly poignant, and the song’s enduring legacy.
+On close inspection of Crosby and Bowie’s baffling but fascinating collaboration, CBC Music offers up these 10 things you need to know about the making of “Peace on Earth/Little Drummer Boy,” the shocking death that made its release surprisingly poignant, and the song’s enduring legacy.

 1. 'The Little Drummer Boy' was originally called 'Carol of the Drum'

 Flashback to the very beginning: written by American composer and educator Katherine Kennicott Davis in 1941, “Carol of the Drum” was actually based on an unidentified Czech carol and intended for choirs.
 The Trapp Family Singers took a shine to it and in 1951 they recorded the song and pa-rump-pa-pum-pummed all the way into the pop culture Christmas canon.